-Thirteen museums tell the varied history of the island, and you can learn about the wildlife, flora and fauna of the island as well.
+Thirteen museums tell the varied history of the island, and you can learn about the wildlife, flora and fauna of the island, as well.
 There are old traditional villages with ancient, twisted olive trees telling the story of their long lives.

 Beautiful sweeping beaches hug crystal-clear turquoise-colored seas and the rugged coastline hides caves and inlets perfect for exploring by boat.
-They’re also a haven for swimmers, snorkelers and divers.
+They’re also a haven for swimmers, snorkelers, and divers.

 The beaches are numerous, and the sea is clear and blue.
 As well as the most famous beach of Navagio, also known as Shipwreck Beach, there’s a great mix of sand and pebbled beaches on the island.
 The main beaches are in tourist resorts.
 There are long, sweeping sandy beaches in Alykes, Alykanas, Kalamaki, Laganas, and Tsilivi.

-In Laganas Bay, there are also the popular Daphni and Gerakas Beaches as well as the smaller strands of Limni Keri, Agios Sostis and the pebble beaches of Kaminia and Porto Koukla.
+In Laganas Bay, there are also the popular Daphni and Gerakas Beaches as well as the smaller strands of Limni Keri, Agios Sostis, and the pebble beaches of Kaminia and Porto Koukla.

-Most Laganas Bay beaches are used by turtles for nesting and they are subject to restrictions in the summer months.
+Most Laganas Bay beaches are used by turtles for nesting, and they are subject to restrictions in the summer months.

 On the Vasilikos Peninsula, the two largest beaches are Banana Beach and the watersports beach St. Nickolas, where you can kayak, jet ski, or water ski.
-Along the Valilikos peninsula are other, smaller beaches such as Port Roma, Plaka, Porto Azzuro and Porto Kamina.
+Along the Valilikos peninsula are other, smaller beaches such as Port Roma, Plaka, Porto Azzuro, and Porto Kamina.

 Krioneri Beach is just north of Zakynthos Town, where there are play parks and tennis courts and in the summer months, an open-air cinema.
-The west coast of the island is dotted through with many other beaches, including Donkey Beach, Ampouila, Psarou, Makris Gialos, Agios Nickolas just to name a few.
+The west coast of the island is dotted through with many other beaches, including Donkey Beach, Ampouila, Psarou, Makris Gialos, and Agios Nickolas just to name a few.